ArseniiBylym/Plemuum-MKB-back/README.md

 - No commits without tests!
 - Do not push directly to master!
-- Please use "feature", "taks" or "bugfix" branches.
+- Please use "feature", "task" or "bugfix" branches.
 For example: "feature/my_awesome_new_feature"
 - If you're done, create a pull request (PR) and assign it to an other developer